-Awlgrip Topcoat is a polyester based high gloss polyurethane topcoat giving long lasting gloss and color retention.
+Awlgrip Topcoat, also referred to as awlgrip paint, is a polyester based high gloss polyurethane topcoat giving long lasting gloss and color retention.
 It is considered the among the best Topside Paints in the marine industry.
 AwlGrip Topcoat may be applied by brush/roller or spray.
 For application above the waterline only.
 See Awlgrip Application Guidelines

 The most common practice for the do it yourselfer is priming the boat with Awlgrip 545 epoxy primer.
 This is a 2 part primer, so you will need the base (either white or grey) and the converter.
 Awlgrip also recommends a reducer.
 The links to the converter and reducer can be found on the base primer product page.